Ramalh/toolA/README.md

 # toolA
 A tool proccesses simple biological data

-Before using toolA, make sure "toolA" file is x(executible) permission.
+Before using toolA, make sure you have x(executible) permission on toolA file.
 To check it write [ls -l] in the directoy where toolA is running.
 If it is not x mod, change the mod to x with [chmod +x toolA].

 ToolA is the executible file, and it works in Linux command line and input file is fasta.